LGN520/farreach-public/ycsb-implementation.md

 	+ [READ-ONLY; OBSELETE-AFTER-EXTENSION] NetBuffer-backup/: the backup of latest version for the private repo (to avoid bugs of `git rm --cached`)
 		* Condidential files + submodule of benchmark/ + multi-switch files

+- [OBSOLETE now] Trial of in-memory KVS to reproduce NetCache
+	- Prepare TommyDS
+		+ Run `bash scripts-inmemory/local/changeto_inmemory_testbed.sh` to perform the following steps
+			+ In common/helper.h: uncomment `USE_TOMMYDS_KVS`
+			+ In farreach/Makefile: use `TOMMYDS_LDLIBS` instead of `ROCKSDB_LDLIBS` for `server`
+		+ Run `bash scripts-inmemory/remote/sync.sh` to sync required files including tommyds-2.2/ to all machines
+		+ In each server, enter tommyds-2.2/ and run `make staticlib` to compile TommyDS before `bash scripts/remote/makeserver.sh`
+	- NOTE: use `git checkout -- <filename>` to cancel the changes of the above files

 ## TODO list

 - END of FarReach